grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/show-file/README.md

 # Show File Processing GitHub Action

-This composite GitHub Action is designed to print and output information about a specified `terraform.tfvars` (or any `.tfvars`) file during a CI/CD workflow.
-It aids in traceability, debugging, and auditability by making it clear which configuration file is being processed, what its directory is, and optionally providing summary information in the Actions UI.
+This composite GitHub Action prints and outputs information about a specified `terraform.tfvars` (or any `.tfvars`) file during CI/CD workflows.
+It aids traceability, debugging, and auditability by making it clear which configuration file is being processed, what its directory is, and provides summary information for the Actions UI.

 ---